Last updated: June 26, 2025

 Would Choose Again

-Percentage of Family Medicine physicians who would choose this specialty again if starting their career over.
+Percentage of Family Medicine physicians who would choose this specialty again.

 Career Satisfaction